MoraXX-D/Python/readme.md

 print(max(digits))  #prints the maximum value from a numeric list print(sum(digits))  #prints the sum of all digit in a muneric list

-# list comprehension allow you to generate the same list in one line of code
-# A list comprehension combine the 'for' loop and the creation of of new
-# element into one line and append each new elements into one line.
+list comprehension allow you to generate the same list in one line of code A list comprehension combine the 'for' loop and the creation of of new element into one line and append each new elements into one line.

 squares = [value ** 2 for value in range(1,11)]
 print(squares)

-# tuple is an immutable list. values in a tuple cannot be change
-# a tuble look like a list except it uses parentheses instead of square brackets
+tuple is an immutable list. values in a tuple cannot be change a tuble look like a list except it uses parentheses instead of square brackets

 ex dimension = (200,500)

-# Althoug we can not modify a tuple, we can assign a new value to a variable that hold a touple. so if we want to chane out dimension we can just re-define the entire tuple
+Althoug we can not modify a tuple, we can assign a new value to a variable that hold a touple. so if we want to chane out dimension we can just re-define the entire tuple

-# A dicionory in python is a collection of KEY-VALUE pair.
+A dicionory in python is a collection of KEY-VALUE pair.
 Each KEY is connected with a VoALUE, And you can access the VALUE connected to that KEY.
 A KEY's value can be a number, string, a list or even a dictionory

 alien_0 = {'color': 'green', 'point': 5}
 print(alien_0['color'])
 print(alien_0['point'])

-# we can use 'del' keyword to delete a key-value pair from a dictionary permanently
+we can use '*del*' keyword to delete a key-value pair from a dictionary permanently

 del alien_0['point']

-# we can also store numbers of similar data in a dictionary by breaking them into several line.
+we can also store numbers of similar data in a dictionary by breaking them into several line.

  ex: favoriteLanguages = {
         'jen' : 'python',